SamueleGiraudo/Calimba/Help.md

 ### Layouts
-A _layout_ is formed by a sequence of positive integers specifying an interval structure.
+A _layout_ is formed by a sequence of positive integers specifying an interval structure and thus a scale.
 Here are some common layouts in the $12$ tones equal temperament:

 | Layout        | Name              | Notes                                               |
 |---------------|-------------------|-----------------------------------------------------|